Azucena Mora

-Azucena Mora, the screen name of Livia Lidia Mora Mendoza (born 21 October 1945), is an Ecuadorian theater and television actress who achieved notoriety with her performance as Petita Pacheco in the TV series Tal para cual produced by Ecuavisa.
-She has been a public servant for the Ecuadorian Ministry of Culture.
+Livia Lidia Mora Mendoza (October 21, 1945 – July 14, 2026), better known by the stage name of Azucena Mora, was an Ecuadorian theater and television actress who achieved notoriety with her performance as Petita Pacheco in the television series Tal para cual produced by Ecuavisa.
+She was a public servant for the Ecuadorian Ministry of Culture.

-Biography
+Life and career

 Azucena Mora was born Livia Lidia Mora Mendoza in Milagro, Ecuador, but her mother and relatives called her Azucena.
 She established herself at school, where she sang and performed, but at age 12 moved away to Guayaquil.
 Azucena studied for three years at the Theater School of the House of Culture in Guayaquil.
 At 32, she joined the theater group El Juglar.

-From 1990 to 1995, she starred in Ecuavisa's series Tal para cual with Mimo Cava and Prisca Bustamante as Petita Pacheco.
-Azucena also played in the Ecuavisia productions Yo vendo unos ojos negros, El hombre de la casa, and in 2016 appeared on the Ecuadorian telenovela 3 familias, again playing with Mimo Cava and Prisca Bustamente.
+From 1990 to 1992, she starred as Petita Pacheco in Ecuavisa's series Tal para cual, alongside Mimo Cava and Prisca Bustamante.
+Azucena also played in the Ecuavisa productions Yo vendo unos ojos negros, El hombre de la casa, and in 2016 appeared on the Ecuadorian telenovela 3 familias, again playing with Mimo Cava and Prisca Bustamente.
 Azucena, working with Virgilio Valero, produced Contigo pan y cebolla.